Refined unramified cohomology of schemes: Comparison theorems to algebraic cycles

 \subsection{The cokernel of the cycle class map}

 \begin{definition} For $X\in \VV$, we define

 and $Z^i(X)[\ell^r]:=Z^i(X)_{\Z_\ell} [\ell ^r]$, where the cycle class map $\cl_X^i$ is from (\ref{eq:cli}). \end{definition}

-The following result generalizes and is motivated by Colliot-Th\'el\`ene--Voisin's computation of the failure of the integral Hodge conjecture for codimension two cycles on smooth complex projective varieties from \cite{CTV}.
+The following result generalizes Colliot-Th\'el\`ene--Voisin's computation of the failure of the integral Hodge conjecture for codimension two cycles on smooth complex projective varieties from \cite{CTV}.
+The argument follows the same lines as in Section \ref{sec:CTV} above.

 \begin{theorem} For any $X\in \VV$, there are canonical isomorphisms: